keynou/insightPro/README.md

     insight_testsuite~$ ./run_tests.sh

-On a failed test, the output of `run_tests.sh` should look like:
+On a failed test, the output of `run_tests.sh` looks like this:

     [FAIL]: test_1
     [Thu Mar 30 16:28:01 PDT 2017] 0 of 1 tests passed